 Pam Bondi Ducking a Deposition Is Weak as Hell

-Pam Bondi skipping a deposition is exactly the kind of coward shit you expect from someone who’s more comfortable talking at people than answering to them.
+Pam Bondi skipping a deposition is exactly the kind of coward shit you expect from someone who's spent her whole career being more comfortable talking at people than answering to them.

-You’ll get press hits.
-You’ll get statements.
-You’ll get opinions delivered like they’re facts.
-But the second it’s under oath?
-The second it actually matters?
+But the second it's under oath?
+The second it actually counts for something?
 Gone.
+Disappeared.
+Suddenly unavailable.

 Say It Plainly

-If you’re willing to run your mouth publicly, you should be able to sit down and back it up when someone puts you under pressure.
+If you're willing to run your mouth in front of cameras, you should be able to sit your ass down and back it up when someone puts you under real pressure.

-That’s not controversial.
-That’s basic accountability.
-And dodging it doesn’t make you strategic.
-It makes you look like you know exactly what falls apart the second someone starts asking real questions.
+That's not a controversial standard.
+That's the bare minimum.
+And dodging a deposition doesn't make you strategic or careful.
+It makes you look like you know damn well what falls apart the second someone starts asking questions you can't spin.

 Talk loud.
 Shape the narrative.
-Avoid consequences.
+Avoid accountability.
 Repeat.

-And people just accept it.
-Like it’s normal for someone with power to skip the one part where they actually have to answer for anything.
-It’s not normal.
-It’s bullshit.
+And the most infuriating part is that people just accept it.
+Like it's somehow normal for someone with the power she has to skip the one situation where they actually have to answer for something.
+It's not normal.
+It's bullshit.
+And it's been normalized so thoroughly that calling it out feels like the controversial position.

 Bottom Line